About our Program

-The Global Service major at Valparaiso University is an interdisciplinary program designed for students considering careers with international organizations and development agencies or students who wish to equip themselves for global service as they prepare for a different primary career.
+The Global Service Concentration at Valparaiso University is an interdisciplinary program designed for students considering careers with international organizations and development agencies or students who wish to equip themselves for global service as they prepare for a different primary career.
 It provides background in social policy, global issues, and in the learning and practice of humanitarian service.

 Among the minimum of 45 hours required in approved courses, the Global Service major’s course of study includes the introductory courses Global Perspectives, International Relations, and Global Humanitarianism Examined.
 Support core courses include offerings in social work, economics, political science, and theology along with other specialized work.